iansseijelly/StereoAcc/README.md

-# Revelio: A Near-Sensor Streaming Accelerator for Stereo Matching Depth Estimation Computation
+# StereoAcc: A Near-Sensor Streaming Accelerator for Stereo Matching Depth Estimation Computation

 WIP for CoSMo.